sailfishos-mirror/wayland-protocols/README.md

 Include the following disclaimer:

 ```
 Warning!
-The protocol described in this file is currently in the testing
+The protocol described in this file is currently in the staging
 phase.
 Backward compatible changes may be added together with the
 corresponding interface version bump.
 Backward incompatible changes can
 only be done by creating a new major version of the extension.